optextuning/OptEx/README.md

 # DatasetCartographyForGeneration
-A simple lightweight module for generating difficulty maps for datasets of generative tasks
+A simple lightweight module for generating difficulty cartographs for datasets of generative tasks